MHBauer/servicebroker/specs/SPEC.md

         of service quality or other restrictions.)
  * Instance - a deployment of a service by a backend.
 Can be bound to with a bind call.
+    - a provisionment [find a better word] of the service.
+    - resources are set aside for an instance.
+    - an instance existing implies that something was done to make a service ready for access.
  * Binding - a dependency of an application on a service that ties the application to the service.
 A binding contains the relevant connection information for an application to connect.
 This is information such as the location of the resource, as well as authorization information like username and password.
+    - A registration of use of a service by an external (outside of the service backend) application.
+    - 'accessed with' relationship.
+ServiceInstance X is accessed with Binding Y.
+    -

 ## Use Case